Australian call centre industry information

 The call centre industry offers great career opportunities with a huge variety of roles from on the phones, to social media management, HR, Finance, Training, Recruitment, IT, Reporting, Forecasting and more, shifts that offer a flexible work/life balance, fast promotion opportunities, substantial training and development commitments and workplaces that celebrate and reward performance.

-In fact, according to FlexibleJobs.com.au there are over 60 job types that you will find in a call centre.
+According to our research there are over 60 job types that you will find in a call centre.
 Now that’s a lot of choice and room to grow!

 Still not convinced?
 Read our article on the 15 best things about working in a call centre